-VI.
-SELF-MONITORING REPORTS
+V. SELF-MONITORING REPORTS

-- A. The Discharger shall submit the results of the effluent monitoring required in Section II and the groundwater monitoring required in Section III of this MRP in Self-Monitoring Reports (SMRs).
+- A. The Discharger shall submit the results of the effluent monitoring required in section II of this MRP in Self-Monitoring Reports (SMRs).
 SMRs must be received by the San Diego Water Board by 5:00 p.m. on the first day of each month.
-If the first day of the month falls on a Saturday, Sunday, State or federal holiday, submit the SMR by 5:00 p.m. on the next regular business day. - B. Any SMR that contains groundwater monitoring results shall include a location map with the location and depths of both monitoring and injection wells. - C. The monitoring results to be reported in each SMR shall be based on the sampling frequency, monitoring period, and due dates specified in Table 3:
+If the first day of the month falls on a Saturday, Sunday, State or federal holiday, submit the SMR by 5:00 p.m. on the next regular business day. - B. The monitoring results to be reported in each SMR shall be based on the sampling frequency, monitoring period, and due dates specified in Table 2:

-Table 4.
+Table 2.
 Monitoring Periods and Reporting Schedule

-Sampling Frequency Monitoring Period SMR Due Date

-Continuous Continuous

-Daily Daily By the first day of the

-Monthly January, February, March, April, second month following

-May, June, July, August, sampling (i.e. March 1 for

-September, October, January samples)

-November, December

-Quarterly January 1 through March 30 May 1

-April 1 through June 30 August 1

-July 1 through September 30 November 1

-October 1 through December 31 February 1

-Semiannually January 1 through June 30 August 1

-July 1 through December 31 February 1

-Annually January 1 through December 31 February 1
+Sampling Frequency Monitoring Period SMR Due Date Continuous Continuous Daily Daily By the first day of the second Monthly January, February, March, April, May, June, July, August, September, October, November, December month following sampling (i.e. March 1 for January samples) Quarterly January 1 through March 30 April 1 through June 30 July 1 through September 30 October 1 through December 31 May 1 August 1 November 1 February 1 Semiannually January 1 through June 30 July 1 through December 31 August 1 February 1 Annually January 1 through December 31 February 1